to enlarge

 PICAN – VIRTUAL TOUR

-Once you arrive with the car near the main town gates of Pican you will find a large parking place in the shadow of the centuries old trees.
+Once you arrive with the car near the main town gates of Pican you

 The main gates of the town that you will see date back into 14th century.